Affordable Housing Development

 Asset and Property Management at FAC

-In response to these complex and long-standing issues, the preservation and expansion of quality affordable housing that is deeply and permanently affordable is a vital part of FAC’s mission and vision to advance economic and social justice by building vibrant, diverse communities.
-Affordable housing encourages and helps maintain economic and racial diversity, especially in communities facing gentrification and helps families to live stably.
+In response to these complex and long-standing issues, the preservation and expansion of quality affordable housing that is deeply and permanently affordable is a vital part of FAC’s mission and vision to advance economic, racial and social justice.

 Preservation

-FAC preserves affordable housing in the communities we serve by maintaining our existing (100% affordable) housing stock and through the purchase and renovation/renewal of affordable housing at risk in our communities.
+FAC preserves affordable housing by maintaining our existing, 100% affordable, housing stock and through the purchase and renovation of affordable housing at risk in our communities.

 Supportive Housing

-Supportive housing is a vital part of diverse, equitable and integrated communities.
-FAC builds and maintains housing that is accessible, safe and offers onsite social services and 24-hour front-desk services that meet resident needs, whether it be for seniors, formerly homeless or people who are differently abled.
+FAC builds and maintains housing that is accessible, safe and offers on-site social services and 24-hour front-desk services that meet residents’ needs, whether it be for seniors, formerly homeless or people who are differently abled.

 Commercial